SLKone/SLKone.github.io/_sub-industries/saas.md

 order: 1
 title: "SaaS"
 description: "SLKone helps SaaS companies lower acquisition cost, cut churn, and scale operations with the unit economics worked through end to end."
 subtitle: "Growth only compounds when the unit economics hold.
-We work the acquisition cost, churn, and retention math with you, using AI where it sharpens prediction and the same people who stay from first model to last."
+We work the acquisition cost, churn, retention, ARR, and reporting math with you from first model to handoff."
+proof_cases:
+  - Delivering-Insights-Into-Customers-and-Revenue-for-a-$340M-Software-As-A-Service-Company
+  - Develop-and-Automate-Annual-Recurring-Revenue-for-$100M-Software-As-A-Service-Company
 challenges:
   - "Customer acquisition cost optimization"
   - "Churn reduction and customer retention"